DragoQCC/ShellcodeEncryption/README.md

 should be used with Iron Injector to encrypt shellcode that can be downloaded and decrypted by it, it uses the same password as IronInjector by default or a user may set a custom password.

+intended to be used with https://github.com/Queen-City-Cyber/Iron-Injector but can be used standalone.

 ## Disclaimer
 I am not responsible for actions taken by users of Shellcode Encryption.
 Shellcode Encryption was released solely for educational and ethical purposes.